AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/creating-palettes.md

 Palette information may be **Global**, **Shared** or **Normal**:

-- **Global** palettes work on any type of fixture
+- **Global** palettes work on any type of fixture.
-- **Shared** palettes apply the same value to all fixtures of the same type - *for example when setting colours, the "Red" palette would set the same colour values for "Red" to all MAC 2000 fixtures*
+- **Shared** palettes apply the same value to all fixtures of the same type - *for example when setting colours, the "Red" palette would set the same colour values for "Red" to all MAC 2000 fixtures*.
-- **Normal** palettes are used when each fixture requires its own value - *for example when programming positions, each fixture will have a different setting*
+- **Normal** palettes are used when each fixture requires its own value - *for example when programming positions, each fixture will have a different setting*.

 It is possible, by merging information into palettes, to create a palette which contains global, shared and normal attributes.